miklevin/MikeLev.in/_posts/2024-12-23-gaining-traction.md

-With this attitude that particular publishing tech doesn't matter, you give up a ton in terms of server-side code (which is actually my thing when server-side means localhost, haha!), but it's all about a type of resilience and unstoppability.
+With this attitude that particular publishing tech doesn't matter, you give up a ton in terms of server-side code (which is actually my thing when server-side means localhost, ahaha!), but it's all about a type of resilience and unstoppability.
 One tool not right?
 No problem, pivot just a bit and use another.
 That tool not right?
 Pivot and retry.
 Something will fit.
 Just don't invest your habits, muscle memory and career there.